 The obviously obvious decision to continue in this field brought me to DESY to write my graduation thesis, which I defended 12th July 2010.

 After about three and a half years as a postdoc at the Niels Bohr Institute in Copenhagen, I now lead a junior research group as lecturer (Akademischer Rat) at LMU Munich, where I finished my Habilitation in 2020.

-- on searches for long-lived heavy charged particles in ATLAS (since 2011),
+- on searches for unconventional signatures in ATLAS (since 2011),